Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: TPMBM filters

-This has important implications for the implementation of the \pmbm trackers for the set of all trajectories: during the prediction step, the hypothesis space for the trajectory density increases, due to the fact that we do not know if the trajectory ended at time $k$, \eqref{eq:TrajectoryEnded}, or continued to time $k+1$, \eqref{eq:TrajectoryContinued}.
+Note that the state sequence density for $\td=k$, \eqref{eq:TrajectoryEnded}, is given by marginalising $x_{k+1}$ from the state sequence density for $\td=k+1$, \eqref{eq:TrajectoryContinued}.
+This has important implications for the implementation of the \tpmbm filter for the set of all trajectories: during the prediction step, the hypothesis space for the trajectory density increases, due to the fact that we do not know if the trajectory ended at time $k$, \eqref{eq:TrajectoryEnded}, or continued to time $k+1$, \eqref{eq:TrajectoryContinued}.
 However, it is not necessary to explicitly represent both state sequence densities, instead it is sufficient to explicitly represent the state sequence density that continued to time $k+1$, as well as a pmf $P_{k+1|k}(\td)$.

-This is especially important when there are several consecutive misdetections associated: for $N$ consecutive misdetections, with a single pmf $P_{k|k'}(\td)$ and a single pdf $p_{k|k'}(\stseq_{\timeseq{b}{k}})$ we can compactly represent $N+1$ different hypotheses for $\td$ and $\stseq_{\timeseq{b}{\td}}$.
-Similar observations were made for the \mht in \cite[Sec.
+This is especially important when there are several consecutive misdetections associated: for $N$ consecutive misdetections, with a single pmf $P_{k|k'}(\td)$ and a single density $p_{k|k'}(\stseq_{\timeseq{b}{k}})$ we can compactly represent $N+1$ different hypotheses for $\td$ and $\stseq_{\timeseq{b}{\td}}$.
+Similar observations were made for \mht in \cite[Sec.
 IV]{CorCar14}.